18F/identity-idp/ARCHITECTURE.md

 ### High-level overview
 ![Draft Architecture](https://github.com/18F/identity-idp/raw/amos/feature/arch_docs_r1/docs/diagrams/draft-architecture-overview.png)

-The current service-level architecture is comprised of Service Providers, the Government Identity Provider, and the ability to delegate authentication to external Identity Providers.
-The Government IdP also handles account management.
+The current service-level architecture is comprised of Service Providers, the Government Identity Provider (login.gov), and the ability to verify identity within login.gov using various back-end systems (credit authorities, document verifications services, etc.) or delegate authentication to external Identity Providers.

 * The current counter fraud components are related to prevention of bad requests and activities with automated reporting.

+For more details on our system security, see [SECURITY.md](SECURITY.md).

 #### Application architecture